Ingredients for a perfect account plan

 When working with an executive sponsor, it’s important to communicate all relevant account details well before they connect with the customer: Why are we meeting, who are we meeting with, what do they care about, and why?
 Similarly, an EBD can assure executive teams that sales teams are working consistently and effectively to move deals forward and onboard new customers in a way that will drive renewals and long-term, recurring revenue.

 Great account planning isn’t an easy task, but it is well worth the effort.
-Take a look at how the Lucidchart Sales Solution can help sales teams create consistent account plans that are easily accessible to everyone working on the deal—and minimize account churn over time.
+Take a look at how Lucidchart can help sales teams create consistent account plans that are easily accessible to everyone working on the deal—and minimize account churn over time.